Newsletter #231: Endurance

 We would love to hear from you as we continue to build out new features for Lazy!
 Love the site?
 Have an idea on how we can improve it?
 Drop us a line at info@lazy.com

-This week’s featured collector is Damonversaggi
+This week’s featured collector is LThole

 Lazy.com is the easiest way to create a gallery of your NFT collection.
 Show some love for NFTs by sharing this newsletter with your friends!